André B. Roman: Career

-In 1818, Roman was elected to the Louisiana House of Representatives at the age of 23, and he was elected Speaker of the House in 1822, serving until 1826.
-He was elected Parish Judge in St. James Parish, in 1826.
-He was again elected to the Louisiana House and was Speaker during the constitutional crisis following the death of Governor Pierre Derbigny in 1828.
+In 1818, Roman was elected to the Louisiana House of Representatives at the age of 23 and was elected Speaker of the House in 1822, serving until 1826.
+He was elected as a Judge in St. James Parish before being elected to the State House in 1828.
+He was again elected as Speaker during the constitutional crisis following the death of Governor Pierre Derbigny in 1828.
+In the aftermath of Derbigny's unexpected death in office, then State Senate President Arnaud Beauvais was made acting Governor.
+Beauvais resigned several months later at which point the new Senate President, Jacques Dupré, was made acting governor.
+The state legislature then called for a special gubernatorial election set for July 1830.